pnp/sp-starter-kit/documentation/common-provision-results.md

 1. Ensure you are connecting to your tenant site using a tenant admin account.

 1. Ensure that you have the latest PnP PowerShell commandlets.
-You might need to remove the PnP PowerShell commandlets and re-install to ensure you have the latest. [`PnP PowerShell - Recommended 1.7.0 or later`](https://github.com/pnp/powershell/releases).
+You might need to remove the PnP PowerShell commandlets and re-install to ensure you have the latest. [`PnP PowerShell - Recommended 1.12.0 or later`](https://github.com/pnp/powershell/releases).

-1. Your tenant must be set to `targeted release` for all users, and you must wait at least 24 hours after setting targeted release for all users before running Invoke-PnPTenantTemplate.

 1. Verify you have already created your `tenant app catalog`.

 1. Verify that the account you are using has Admin rights to the Site Collection for tenant app catalog (eg. /sites/appcatalog)

-1. Verify the account you are using to connect to your tenant site has already been added as a term store administrator.
+1. Verify the account you are using to connect to your tenant site has already been added as a **term store administrator**.

-1. If you believe the error is new and not addressed below or in the [`issues list`](https://github.com/SharePoint/sp-starter-kit/issues), please submit a [`new issue`](https://github.com/SharePoint/sp-starter-kit/issues).
-If the error appears to be an error reported in PowerShell, please enable the PnP Trace Log before running the deploy.ps1 script and report those findings in your new issue.
+1. If you believe the error is new and not addressed below or in the [`issues list`](https://github.com/pnp/sp-starter-kit/issues), please submit a [`new issue`](https://github.com/pnp/sp-starter-kit/issues).
+If the error appears to be an **error reported in PowerShell**, please enable the **PnP Trace Log** before running the deploy.ps1 script and **report those findings** in your new issue.

    ```powershell
    Set-PnPTraceLog -On -Level Debug